 4. Eat and cook real food

-Not food-like substances.
+Opt for real, whole foods over processed alternatives.
 It’s cheaper to eat the real thing, it keeps longer, is healthier and far more versatile!
 A can of chili is a can of chili.
-But a can or bag of kidney beans opens up a whole world of possibilities and doesn’t contain a nutritionally criminal amount of salt.
+But a can or bag of kidney beans combined with meal-stretching rice opens up a whole world of possibilities and doesn’t contain a nutritionally criminal amount of salt.

 5. Don’t buy a years’ worth of one thing at a time

 Buying basics in bulk is economical and absolutely should be part of your plan, but what happens when all of one item expires or goes stale at the same time?
-If you spread out your buying, then you spread out your expiration dates, particularly with basic staples.
-In an actual disaster, how would your family fare if you’ve got 100lbs of wheat, 100lbs of rice, 50lbs of powdered milk – and nothing else – to actually live on?
+If you spread out your buying, then you spread out your expiration dates, particularly with basic staples, like pasta.

 6. Condiments will save you